 Two things that motivate such fantasies are greed and competitiveness.
 We certainly see both in The Big Short – in those getting in on the action of shorting the housing market, banks bundling mortgages, Standard and Poor’s Georgia Hale (Melissa Leo) allowing their ratings to be bought, and smaller time brokers selling mortgages.

 One Florida mortgage broker said it well: “I write 60 mortgages a month, it used to be 10.
 No one gets rejected.
-No income.
-No job.
+You don’t have income?
+No job?
 These people just want homes.
 Companies don’t verify.”
-This broker made $2000 on a fixed rate mortgage, but $10,000 on a subprime mortgage and he’d sell to anyone.
+This broker made $2000 on a fixed-rate mortgage, but $10,000 on a subprime mortgage and he’d sell to anyone.

 Another quote from The Big Short says an enormous amount about difficulties with reality: Truth is like poetry and most people fucking hate poetry.

 Let’s take the housing bubble as an example.
-As high as housing prices rose were as high as fantasies went.
+As high as housing prices rose was as high as fantasies went.
 The manic buzz of making a fortune on housing was like a drug.
 Buy a house, sometimes put only 5% down, and your future was set.
-Sell subprime mortgages to anyone you could get your hands on, make 10-1 what you’d make on a fixed rate mortgage.
+Sell subprime mortgages to anyone you could get your hands on, make 10-1 what you’d make on a fixed-rate mortgage.
 Bundle bad loans with good, what did you have to lose?
 It couldn’t end, could it?